Computing: Computer Basics

 Changing Windows login password

 However, setting a Windows password isn't enough to protect access to your computer!
 Golden rule: Always protect your computer with a Windows and a BIOS password!
 It's not in the scope of this text to explain what are BIOS and EFI and what exactly happens when you turn on your computer.
 Remember just the following, simplified view: At power-up, Computers boot into (start with) BIOS, a system program, without which, nor you, nor the operating system installed (such as MS Windows) could do anything with your machine.
-BIOS has to do with your computer, but nothing directly with Windows, it is loaded "long" before Windows starts, is loaded even if there is no operating system installed and actually it is BIOS that starts the operating system (the operating system, installed on your harddrive, or any operating system or utility, located on USB-disk, CD, DVD or flush-drive).
-I suppose, that you can imagine, what may happen to your password-protected Windows and your Windows data if someone boots your computer from a flush-drive (e.g. with an Ubuntu Linux Live distribution): this operating system may access your harddrive and any data on it without needing any password!
+BIOS has to do with your computer, but nothing directly with Windows, it is loaded "long" before Windows starts, is loaded even if there is no operating system installed and actually it is BIOS that starts the operating system (the operating system, installed on your harddrive, or any operating system or utility, located on USB-disk, CD, DVD or flash-drive).
+I suppose, that you can imagine, what may happen to your password-protected Windows and your Windows data if someone boots your computer from a flash-drive (e.g. with an Ubuntu Linux Live distribution): this operating system may access your harddrive and any data on it without needing any password!
 Except the case where your data is encrypted (on modern Windows systems, this may be done using tools like the pre-installed "BitLocker Drive Encryption", turned off by default and I never used it so far), it's possible to view, copy, modify or delete all your files!
 What helps here, is setting a BIOS Boot password: This password has to be entered each time your computer starts (or restarts), so it's not possible to do anything with your machine (in particular running any operating system from any media) without knowing and entering the correct BIOS password.
 Beside the BIOS Boot (or User) password, that allows to start the computer (run your Windows operating system), it's a good practice to also set a BIOS Supervisor password.
 This is the password you have to enter to access "BIOS Setup", a utility that allows you to configure your hardware (which devices Windows may use, if special features as Hyperthreading or Intel Vt/x are enabled, if it is possible to access the boot menu, what is the first device where BIOS should look for an operating system and also to set, reset and change the BIOS passwords).
 The BIOS Setup utility is accessed by holding down a predefined keyboard key during computer startup (the time after you pressed the power-on button and the display of your machine's logo; a message like "Entering BIOS Setup" will normally be displayed at the bottom of the screen).
 This key differs from one BIOS manufacturer to another, mostly it's F2, on my HP Probook it's F10, if neither of them work for you, have a look at the manual that you got with your PC.
 With a modern BIOS, using BIOS Setup is similar to using Windows or a Windows appliaction: just use your mouse to select the tab, that contains the items, you want to modify, to open submenus, or to check the properties you want.
 On older machines, BIOS Setup is a pure text-based application; you'll have to use the function, arrow and other keys to open menus and select the options you want.
 Big warning: Never change BIOS settings, without being 100% sure what you do!
 Otherwise you risk that your machine will no more work at all!

 The following screenshots show the text-based BIOS Setup Utility on a VMware virtual machine with PhoenixBIOS.
 Setting passwords on other systems may be look quite different, but the main principle is always the same.
 The first screenshot shows the first page of the Setup Utility (invoked by pressing F2 during the computer's startup).
 Use the right arrow key until the "Security" menu opens.
 You can now use the up and down arrows to navigate between the different items in this tab.
 Go to "Set Supervisor Password" and press ENTER, enter your password, press ENTER again and confirm the password by re-entering it (second screenshot).
 Important: Be sure not to forget your BIOS supervisor password!.
 There are several ways to access a Windows installation even when you don't remember the password, the BIOS user password may be reset when entering BIOS with the supervisor password, but forgetting the BIOS supervisor password will make your computer inaccessible.
 I guess that on newer machines, the only way to proceed in such a case is to contact your computer manufacturer and ask for support!
 The main purpose of the supervisor password is to protect your computer against modifications in the BIOS itself; to protect the machine from unautherized booting, you should set a user password, different from the supervisor password.
 To do this, first enable the "Password on boot" option (third screenshot), then set a user password, proceeding in the same way, you did for the supervisor password.
 The fourth screenshot shows the "Security" tab, when all is done: supervisor and user password are now both marked "set"; "Password on boot" now shows "enabled".